Vera Pauw: Coaching career

 On 4 September 2019, Pauw was appointed as the new manager of the Ireland team.
 Despite Ireland's narrow failure to achieve a play-off position from UEFA Women's Euro 2022 qualifying Group I, Pauw agreed a two-year contract extension in February 2021.
-She then made up a historic milestone after the narrow missing of the Women's Euro 2022, guiding the Irish team to the first-ever major tournament, the 2023 FIFA Women's World Cup, with an emotional 1–0 playoff win over Scotland.
+She then made up a historic milestone after the narrow missing of the Women's Euro 2022, guiding the Irish team to the first-ever major tournament, the 2023 FIFA Women's World Cup, with a 1–0 playoff win over Scotland.
+At the 2023 World Cup, the Republic of Ireland faced Australia, Canada and Nigeria, suffering narrow defeats to the former two and gaining their first World Cup point with a 0-0 against the latter.

+On 29 August 2023, Pauw's management of the Republic of Ireland team was brought to an end as it was announced that the Football Association of Ireland would not be offering her a new contract on expiry of her current deal.

 Personal life

 Pauw is married to her former national team coach Bert van Lingen.

 Rape allegations

 In July 2022, Pauw accused an unnamed Dutch FA director and later football manager of sexually abusing her during her playing career.
 Former coach Piet Buter then declared he assumed he was the subject of her accusation and denied all allegations except for having an affair with her at the time.
 The KNVB (Dutch football association) stated that it had made errors handling Pauw's complaints and was sorry that she had not had a safe working environment.